 “While The Big Sleep (1946) slithers by with witty dialogue and lethal underbellies, Kiss Me Deadly seems to have more in common with 1958’s Attack of the 50-Foot Woman," I wrote in my 2015 review of the former.
-“This shouldn't suggest that it's a shoddy film – it should suggest that it's in love with itself, fond of its penny dreadful exterior.”
+“This shouldn't suggest that it's a shoddy film – it should suggest that it's in love with itself, fond of its penny-dreadful exterior.”

 These feelings proliferate when viewing Angel Face.
 It should be orthodox, formulaic even.
 But it’s untouchable, wondrous.
 I’d like to think it mostly has to do with Preminger’s phantasmic mise en scène.
 But I’m more inclined to believe that the film’s inexplicable way of hypnotizing us purely has to do with Simmons, whose performance goes far beyond what’s expected of an actress in a film noir.
 Most have to simply be unfathomably gorgeous, supplemented by cruelty or intangible angelicness – whichever one-dimensional character trait is required.

 Simmons gives a completely different performance altogether.
-One initially wants to group her Diane Tremayne with other classic femme fatales of the era, like Velma Valento or Cora Smith.
+One initially wants to group her Diane Tremayne with other classic femmes fatales of the era, like Velma Valento or Cora Smith.
 But Simmons doesn’t so much to be embodying a type as she is embodying a severely disturbed young woman with a saintly face and an abhorrent interior.
 In Angel Face, she lies, cheats, and steals – the lives of others, that is.
 But she isn’t necessarily a detestable villainess.
 She is a naturally wicked young woman fascinating because she cannot live a day without manipulating, without harming.
 To her, nefariousness is a mundane feature of her identity.
 The film is merely an inside look into her downfall.
 Or, more horrifically, the way her downfall is preceded by her kickstarting the downfalls of those supposedly the closest to her.

 Simmons is so delicately beautiful that we aren’t so much scared of her presence as we are haunted by it.
 There’s a nearly silent sequence toward the end of the movie which showcases the actress wandering around the Tremayne household, the lights dim and the atmosphere eerie.
 No one lives there anymore – she finished them off.
 She moves in and out of every room like a ghost, dead-eyed and floating.
 What we’re seeing is not Cathie Moffat lite.
-We’re seeing evil personified, presented in a way that is simultaneously deeply cinematic and weirdly naturalistic.
+We’re seeing evil personified,

 The finale bruisingly fatalistic, one can only stare at Angel Face in wonder, glassy-eyed and taken aback.
 What we should be witnessing is a no-frills genre picture.
 And yet we feel as though we’re drifting in front a work of nightmarish pop art, a drawing which both sees the reverie in the thrills presented and also the horrors.
 It’s unforgettable, and, like its titular fiend, irresistible.
 A